borisdev/resume/resume.md

-- To bring the company's biggest public-facing feature, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/), from its embryonic start as a spreadsheet to general release, I shared high-level design papers and gave non-technical explanations to the product and customer support teams.
+- To bring the company's biggest public-facing feature, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/), from its embryonic start as a spreadsheet to general release, I shared high-level design papers and gave non-technical explanations to the Product and Customer Support teams.
 This allowed them to get accurate customer feedback on product technical design decisions.
 - I started a new process to ensure toil free and quality sales demos.
 Engineers must be included in the calendar invites.
 Twenty-four hours before the scheduled demo, the